 - In Naruto: The Abridged Series, Sasuke's eternal rival is The Log.
 Sasuke even notes how he keeps mistaking logs for people, causing him to mess up his aim.
 All because he hates the Log.

 - When King Neptune walks smack into a pole in The Sponge Bob Square Pants Movie, he orders the pole executed.

 Films — Live-Action

 - In Battle Creek (a.k.a.
 The Big Brawl), Jerry maintains a venomous relationship with the practice dummy.

 - The dad from A Christmas Story was "one of the most feared furnace fighters in Northern Indiana."
 He attacks the thing offscreen while swearing so loudly at it, the whole house can hear.

 - In Office Space, the main characters have a very antagonistic relationship with a fax/copy machine.
-They end up finishing it off in an abandoned field with a baseball bat.
+They end up dragging into an abandoned field and executing it with a baseball bat.

 - A 1967 Mustang GT500 has tantalized Memphis Raines in Gone in Sixty Seconds throughout his career as car thief.
 It's mentioned that he was arrested and imprisoned while trying to steal one, and at one point, Raines refers to this car as "unicorn:" something fantastic and wonderful that he can never, ever have.

 - From If Chins Could Kill, Bruce Campbell's autobiography, "The Classic", Sam Raimi's 1973 Delta 88 Oldsmobile.
 Raimi in particular is convinced that Campbell is out to destroy it in jealousy.

 - In Death.
 Eve Dallas has an irrational fear and hatred of all vending machines.
 If at all possible she refuses to use them directly, preferring to hand her money to someone else and have them buy the candy bar or whatever for her.